Junior Summer Camps

 Our coaches are what makes the difference!

-- Sophie Woorons, Ph.D., 10 time National Champion, former Clemson All-American.
+- Sophie Woorons, Ph.D., 10 time National Champion, former Clemson All-American and WTA ranked player

 - Coach Lucien Woorons, 40 years of experience in Child Development.

-- Coach Alvin Granados, 10+ years of experience coaching at all levels.
+- Coach Alvin Granados, Our Head Tennis Professional with 10+ years of experience coaching any levels.

-- Coach Clay Lollis, a physical education student at Anderson University.
+- Coach Clay Lollis, a graduate in Physical Education from Anderson University.
 Clay grew up playing at Brookstone and is very popular with our junior players.

-- Coach Madisen Curin, specializes in junior development and brings enthusiasm and energy to keep it fun for our little ones.
+- Coach Stephen Brown, PhD Candidate from Clemson's education department, specializes in junior development and brings enthusiasm and energy to keep it fun for our little ones.

 Our team of experts is what makes our camp a memorable experience for your child.
 We look forward to seeing you this summer!